cvEngineerAhang/garbageui/README.md

 ## Then....

+## J-Button..

 ```
 <J-Button></J-Button>
-You can add type and plain and round and circle and disable to tags,
+You can add type or plain or round or circle and disable to tags,
 It is now in the update phase and only finishes the button,

 Like this